cloudfoundry-attic/cf-openstack-validator/docs/list_of_executed_tests.md

   * CPI requires API version 1 for glance and cinder
 * Security group settings
   * Check if security group rules allow necessary incoming/outgoing ports
-* Outbound internet access
+* Outbound internet access from a VM
-* Timeservers can be reached
+* Store and retrieve user-data
+  * from the HTTP metadata service
+  * from config-drive
 * Attach a floating IP
-* Set VM metadata tags
 * Access a VM over ssh from the outside
+* Timeservers can be reached
+* Static networking is possible
 * Access one VM from another VM
 * Create a large volume